Skip to content

 In the church collection of monuments there are two fragments of stone plastic decorated with threefold braids.
 These two fragments are part of the same baluster that is secondarily used as a gravestone.
 Many such sites have been found on the area of the early medieval Croatian state and based on these analogies we may assume that the time of construction of the church was from the end of 9th to the end of 10th century (pre-Romanesque period).

-This church was pulled down in 1465 and a larger one was erected by a local artisan Juraj Lukačević.
+This church was pulled down in 1465 and a larger one was built by a local artisan Juraj Lukačević.
 In the 16th century its portal was modified and a new one of renaissance form was built in as well as a font with the year 1561 marked on it.
 Twenty years later, in 1581, its shrine was pulled down in order to add an ample space consisting of three naves with a sacristy and the church was then given a ground plan in form of a Latin cross.

 The monumental wooden high altar dates back to the 17th century and has a Baroque relief panel with two subsequently inserted early Renaissance pictures that are actually parts of destroyed polyptych.
 These are the pictures of “Mother of God “and “Dead Christ”.
 Drawing, shape and certain objects of the pictures point to Padua circle of the second half of the 15th century.
 Among goldsmith pieces worth of mentioning are several crosses and chalices of Gothic style and without a doubt the work of goldsmiths from the city of Zadar.